Comparisons12 min read

 Integrations

 Namecheap integrates with Cloudflare natively, plays well with third-party email clients, and their API is extensive — great for developers automating domain management across dozens of sites.
-I'd actually argue this is Namecheap's secret weapon for agencies.
-If you're managing 20+ client domains, their API access alone is worth the switch.
+I'd actually call this Namecheap's secret weapon for agencies.
+If you're managing 20+ client domains, their API access alone might push you to switch.

 Winner: Bluehost for WordPress-centric workflows; Namecheap for developer and API-heavy workflows